Stefan Berger (politician): Voluntary commitment

 In addition to his parliamentary work, he was member the advisory board of the Society for Employment Promotion of the district of Viersen and on the advisory board of the Willich I prison.
-He is also vice president of the Arbeiter-Samariter-Bund Nordrhein-Westfalen, member of the administrative board of the Bau- und Liegenschaftsbetrieb NRW (BLB) and deputy member of the media commission of the LfM NRW.
+He is also vice president of the Arbeiter-Samariter-Bund Nordrhein-Westfalen.
 From 2005 to 2012, Berger was a member of the Board of Trustees of the Heinrich Hertz Foundation.
-He is also a member of the board of trustees of the Johannes Rau Research Association.

-Berger is supporter of the Freundes- und Förderkreis der Jungen Union NRW e.V.